There’s plenty to see and do in this lovely town – check out our guide to sightseeing in Zadar!

 The belltower (zvonik) of the Cathedral of St Anastasia – which is actually located almost next to St Donatus Church – can be climbed for gorgeous views over Zadar, out to sea and particularly over the people strolling down below on Kalelarga.
 The steps up to the top are fairly narrow but not particularly scary, and there’s not much room at the top either – but the views more than make up for this.

-The Forum in Zeleni Trg used to be 95m by 45m in size, believed to have been built between 1st century BC and 3rd century AD.
+The Forum in Zeleni Trg used to be 95m by 45m in size, and is believed to have been built between the 1st century BC and the 3rd century AD.
 Today, very little of it remains apart from the paving stones and some walls.
 There is also a 14m high column to which, up until 1840, the town’s offenders were chained to suffer public humiliation.
 Zeleni Trg, however, is still Zadar’s bustling central square.

 If you have kids in tow – or perhaps you’re a big kid at heart! – check out the Museum of Illusion.
 You can have fun with the range of exhibits, from the vortex tunnel to the anti-gravity and rotated rooms, and much more besides.

 Zadar is also home to two very unusual sights that are rather modern, although no less enchanting.
 The Greeting to the Sun (Pozdrav suncu) and the Sea Organ (Morske orgulje) are next to each other by the sea on Istarska Obala.
+The former is an art installation that is a collection of glass plates in a large circle.
+Underneath are solar elements that charge during the day and then power the numerous lights in the evening.
+The latter is a collection of pipes under the harbourfront steps that “play” chords as the waves come in and out.
+Both are must-sees (must experiences, really) and are wonderful examples of well-thought-out modern sights.
+(Well done, Zadar!)

 Check out our video of Zadar’s harbourfront below where you can hear the sounds of the Sea Organ: